 I’ve talked about domestic violence at nauseam.
 I’ve offered my perspective, my pain, my opinions, my observations and various assumptions of perspectives.
 I’ve tried my hardest to keep my blog as my feelings and my point of view.
 My intention has always been two-fold, go through my pain and protect myself.

 When I decide to bring people into my blog, it’s not to vent, it’s strategic.
 It’s because in the event something happens to me, the first place someone will look is my blog.
 Any competent person would at least look at my blog.
 To check my mental health then perhaps look for clues on anyone who would want to harm me.
 And so I blog.
 Openly.
-Unapologetically.
+Unapologetic.
 Honestly.
-When it comes to my family, they had over a decade to address the violence before I uttered a word on my blog.
+When it comes to my family, they had over a decade to address the violence before I uttered a word in public.
 To friends (or predators), depending on the situation, they are given a few weeks to adjust their treatment towards me.

 Emotional abuse is often misunderstood.
 Perhaps even from my perspective because it makes ZERO FUCKING SENSE.
 So again, I’ll try to articulate.
 NO ONE wins with abuse.
 No one.

 In the world of emotional abuse, this is what happens.
 Abusers find out what you value and they use it to hurt you.
 Abusers exploit your emotions.
 Abusers use you.
 My mother is being manipulated and abused by my father.
 He has created another situation to silence her.
 My father is abusive.
 My father tried to kill me on two separate occasions.
 Fathers do NOT try to kill their daughters.
 This is not normal behaviour.
 This is not healthy behaviour.